 On this page, we’ll go over the following:

-1. Building a Versioned Transaction
+1. Building a versioned tansaction.

-2. Signing and Sending a Versioned Transaction
+2. Signing and sending a versioned transaction.

-3. Building an Address Lookup Table (LUT)
+3. Building an Address LUT.

-4. Extending an Address Lookup Table (LUT)
+4. Extending an Address LUT.

-The following example show how to build a simple transfer instruction.
+Versioned transactions are built in a very similar fashion to legacy transactions.
+The only difference is that developers should use the VersionedTransaction class rather than the Transaction class.
+The following example shows how to build a simple transfer instruction.
 Once the transfer instruction is made, a MessageV0 formatted transaction message is constructed with the transfer instruction.
 Finally, a new VersionedTransaction is created, parsing in the v0 compatible message.

 // create array of instructions